 Window Tint Care:

 - Once your tinted windows have fully dried, they should always be cleaned with a soft cloth or chamois.
 You should never use rough, abrasive sponges or steel wool.
-Microfiber cloths and rags designed for shining automobiles are a both good choices.
+Microfiber cloths and rags designed for shining automobiles are both good choices.

 - Do not use ammonia-based cleaning solutions on your window film.
-Although damage may not occur immediately, ammonia will ultimately cause the tint on your window panes to crack and peel.
+Although the damage may not occur immediately, ammonia will ultimately cause the tint on your window panes to crack and peel.
 Note that blue glass cleaners, which are quite common, typically contain ammonia.
 The best option for you is to buy a gentle cleaner that is made especially for tinted home windows.